EstradaLab-BiophotonicsGroup/Correlation-Analysis-Software/README.md

 Folders content description

 code_date/ Contains custom Python scripts for correlation data analysis updated on the date of the file.
+You should download this file + the additional file + the png's.
+If you put all of them in the same folder, you just need to set the correct path as the first line in the code and execute it.
+It should open the interface.
 Authored by Natalia Philipp with contributions from Laura Estrada.

 exe/ You can download the correlation analysis program from here: https://drive.google.com/file/d/11DT7dmQ0wMAxKSSu3S5jrDbLCF0B5Bnb/view?usp=sharing